JimmyGaubert/CCT/readme.md

 2- Run the Install_NodeJS.bat file to install Node.js.

-3- Once it is installed, launch the Crossout_Chat_Translator.bat file
+3- Once it is installed, run the Crossout_Chat_Translator.bat file

 4- Enjoy!